TLawman/Tekken8Drills/README.md

     Open the Drill Notebook:
         In the Jupyter Lab interface, navigate to and open the drill notebook located on the left-hand side.

+         Watch the Jack 8 Drill also ( https://youtu.be/FNzX7rT2CeI?list=PLeW_6dl3UNQzqlvAxwDAPmLmdFPzzy85a )

 Running Drills